The disease in the UK and elsewhere

 S. platani is usually considered to be a weak parasite causing only minor damage such as twig dieback in warmer Mediterranean climates.

-It has been found on fallen twigs and small branches within England – Kew in 2003, Jersey in 2008 and Darlington in 2009, but until now had not caused any major problems in the UK.
+It was found on twigs in Kew gardens in 2003, and again in Jersey in 2008, but until now had not caused any major problems in the UK.

-The situation is different however in the southern United States where damage has been reported to be greater and more widespread.
+The situation seems to be different in the southern United States where damage has been reported to be greater and more widespread.

 The fungus is usually diagnosed on the basis of its very characteristic brown, multi-septate pycnidiospores (40-50 μm long x 12.5 to 17.5 μm wide) or ascospores (67-75 x 17.5 to 20μm).